-Once we have determined the proper marketing price for your property, your Mathis Lueker Listing Agent will provide you with an Estimate of Seller’s Net Proceeds.
+Once we have determined the proper marketing price for your property, your Mathis Lueker home selling agent in the Fort Riley, KS area will provide you with an Estimate of Seller’s Net Proceeds.
 This will give you a good idea of costs sellers normally pay and what you will likely receive in terms of monetary proceeds upon completion of the sale.
 A net proceeds estimate will be provided with each offer that comes in… this will allow you to make your best decision.

 A general list of closing costs may include: broker’s fee, title transfer and recording costs, homeowners association packet fees, utility escrow prorated to closing date, tax pro-ration, termite inspection and treatment, if needed.

 Get ready for the Buyers!
 All factors being equal, the home that makes the best visual impression often sells the quickest.
 Use your common sense as to what a buyer would most like to see.

 Start outside the home.
 Trim your lawn and shrubs.
 Clean up the yard, including tools and toys and look for signs that the house might not be well-maintained - things like loose shingles, sagging gutters, cracking caulk on windows and doors, and even peeling paint can afford to dress the home with new door hardware or seasonal decorations, that helps too.

 Inside the first impression will be of the entryway.
 Make sure it’s well-lit and welcoming, especially at night.
 Give visitors a pleasant aroma, a sense of clean carpet and walls and an attractive, neutral color scheme.
 A coat of paint is often the best investment to make in a house you’re selling.

 In living areas, shoot for a clean lived-in, cozy atmosphere.
 Get rid of worn furniture and add lamps if rooms are too dark.
 Set flower or arrange furniture in the most welcoming manner.